 El Altar is a collapsed volcano near Riobamba that now contains a beautiful crater lake known as Laguna Amarilla.
 The El Altar Crater is also part of Sangay National Park, which is Ecuador’s only other natural UNESCO World Heritage Site, alongside the Galapagos Islands.
 Sangay is recognized for the spectrum of ecosystems and the indigenous species found throughout this isolated slice of Ecuador.
 (More about its Unesco recognition: here.)

-Even after the volcano’s collapse, El Altar is still the fifth highest point in Ecuador.
+Even after the volcano’s collapse, El Altar is still the fifth-highest point in Ecuador.
 One of El Altar’s nine peaks reaches up to 5,319 meters in altitude!

-Those who are ready for an adventure to El Altar must embark on a 35-km roundtrip trek, in which at least two days are needed to complete.
-This hike to El Altar is a grueling and muddy trek at high altitude, hovering around 4,000 meters.
+Those who are ready for an adventure to El Altar must embark on a 35-km roundtrip trek, which at least two days are needed to complete.
+This hike to El Altar is a grueling and muddy trek at a high altitude, hovering around 4,000 meters.
 Along the way, mountain peaks open up to scenic valleys and flowing streams.
 But it’s the stunning El Altar itself that provides for the most dramatic vistas.

 An overnight camp is required in the lone refugio before ultimately reaching the rim of El Altar.
-Upon climbing up into the crater rim, you can peer down into the beautiful sight of the Laguna Amarilla crater lake that lays below El Altar’s many craggy peaks that surround.
+Upon climbing up into the crater rim, you can peer down into the beautiful sight of the Laguna Amarilla crater lake that lies below El Altar’s many craggy peaks that surround.
 We think it’s one of the most spectacular views in Ecuador, even on a cloudy day.

 It’s a tough yet rewarding trek to embark on from Riobamba.
 Few travelers pursue this hike through the Andes, in comparison to more popular trekking routes like the Quilotoa Loop.
 Yet those who make the time and effort to tackle El Altar will be rewarded with solitude in this secluded slice of the Ecuadorian Andes.